system76/docs/_articles/dash-to-dock.md

 ![Lanncher on the bottom](/images/dash-to-dock/unity2.png)

-To reset the position of the launcher to the left, run this command instead:
+To reset the position of the launcher to the left, run this command:

 ```
 gsettings set com.canonical.Unity.Launcher launcher-position 'Left'